bbauska/W3Cx-2of5/README.md

  3. Action
 ```

-If i want an ordered list to start with the number 5 instead of 1 (as it
+<p>If i want an ordered list to start with the number 5 instead of 1 (as it
-does by default), let's code like this:
+does by default), let's code like this:</p>

 ```xml
   <ol start="5">